dougeby/IntuneDocs/intune/certificates-profile-scep.md

       - **User**: *User* certificates can contain both user and device attributes in the subject and SAN of the certificate.
       - **Device**:  *Device* certificates can only contain device attributes in the subject and SAN of the certificate.

-        Use **Device** for scenarios such as user-less devices, like kiosks, or for Windows devices, placing the certificate in the Local Computer certificate store.
+        Use **Device** for scenarios such as user-less devices, like kiosks, or for Windows devices.
+Place the certificate in the Local Computer certificate store.

    - **Subject name format**:
      Select how Intune automatically creates the subject name in the certificate request.
 Options for the subject name format depend on the Certificate type you select, either **User** or **Device**.